Mahalia Jackson: Columbia Records and civil rights activism (1954–1963)

-Later years (1964—1972)
+Later years (1964–1972)

 Jackson toured Europe again in 1964, mobbed in several cities and proclaiming, "I thought I was the Beatles!" in Utrecht.
 She appeared in the film The Best Man (1964), and attended a ceremony acknowledging Lyndon Johnson's inauguration at the White House, becoming friends with Lady Bird.
 When at home, she attempted to remain approachable and maintain her characteristic sincerity.
 Mostly in secret, Jackson had paid for the education of several young people as she felt poignant regret that her own schooling was cut short.
 Stories of her gifts and generosity spread.
 Her phone number continued to be listed in the Chicago public telephone book, and she received calls nonstop from friends, family, business associates, and strangers asking for money, advice on how to break into the music industry, or general life decisions they should make.
 Her house had a steady flow of traffic that she welcomed.
 Jackson had thoroughly enjoyed cooking since childhood, and took great pleasure in feeding all of her visitors, some of them staying days or weeks on her request.

 Through friends, Jackson met Sigmond Galloway, a former musician in the construction business living in Gary, Indiana.
 Despite Jackson's hectic schedule and the constant companions she had in her entourage of musicians, friends, and family, she expressed loneliness and began courting Galloway when she had free time.
 As a complete surprise to her closest friends and associates, Jackson married him in her living room in 1964.
 Only a few weeks later, while driving home from a concert in St. Louis, she found herself unable to stop coughing.
 She checked herself into a hospital in Chicago.
 Since the cancellation of her tour to Europe in 1952, Jackson experienced occasional bouts of fatigue and shortness of breath.
-As her schedule became fuller and more demands placed on her, these episodes became more frequent.
+As her schedule became fuller and more demands were placed on her, these episodes became more frequent.
 This time, the publicly disclosed diagnosis was heart strain and exhaustion, but in private Jackson's doctors told her that she had had a heart attack and sarcoidosis was now in her heart.